-This article ensures that you get a full understanding of how a solar panel works and how it converts solar energy into electrical energy.
+This article ensures that you get a full understanding of how a solar panel works and how it transforms solar energy into electrical energy.

-What Energy Conversion is Occurring in a Solar Panel?
+What Energy Transformation is Occurring in a Solar Panel?

 Solar panels and the use of solar energy are becoming more mainstream in terms of a reliable source of energy.
 The more people make use of solar panels and solar energy, the greener and safer our environment becomes.

 These are just some of the solar panel environmental benefits.

 Since traditional electricity is produced through burning fossil fuels, this emits harmful gasses into the air that causes pollution and damages the environment.